phanbaohuy96/phanbaohuy96/README.md

 **Cross-Platform Mobile Development**: Proficient in building seamless mobile experiences using Flutter, allowing for simultaneous deployment on both iOS and Android platforms.

+**Flutter Web Development**: Experienced in extending Flutter applications to the web platform, creating responsive and performant web applications with shared codebases across mobile and web.

 **Native Android App Development**: Skilled in crafting high-performance Android apps using Kotlin, leveraging the language's concise syntax and modern features.

 **Clean Architecture & Design Patterns**: Well-versed in implementing Clean Architecture, MVVM, and Reactive Programming principles to ensure maintainable, scalable, and efficient codebases.